Visualize Simulation Data on an XY Plot

-You can customize the appearance of the XY visualization by opening the Visualization Settings.
+You can modify the appearance of the XY plot by opening the Visualization Settings.
 The line and marker colors match the color of the signal that provides the x data or the signal that provides the y data.
 By default, the line uses the y-axis signal color.

-In the Layout menu, choose the layout with two subplots on top of a third from the Basic Layouts section.
+In the Layout menu, from the Basic Layouts section, select the layout with two subplots on top of a third.
 Then, plot the

 Velocity signal on the bottom time plot.

-When you drag a cursor in a time plot, the cursor in the XY visualization moves synchronously through the plotted data.
-The XY visualization can only have one cursor.
+When you drag a cursor in a time plot, the cursor in the XY plot moves synchronously through the plotted data.
+The XY plot can only have one cursor.
 When you add two cursors to the layout, the XY cursor moves with the left cursor in the time plot.

 Now that you have a comprehensive visualization of the simulation data, replaying the data can help you understand the relationship between the signals.
 When you replay data in the Simulation Data Inspector, animated cursors sweep through the logged simulation data from the start time to the end time.
-Add the replay controls to the view by clicking the Show/hide replay controls button.
+Add the replay controls to the view by clicking Show/hide replay controls.

 You can control the speed of the replay and pause at any time.
 By default, the Simulation Data Inspector replays data at one second per second, meaning the cursor moves through one second of data in one second of clock time.
 The data in this example spans 25 seconds.
 Slow the replay speed by clicking the arrow to the left of the label.